How Long Does a Toothbrush Last?

 When did you last replace your toothbrush?
 The American Dental Association (ADA), recommends changing your toothbrush every 3 months.

 This timeline is for several reasons.
 First, we should replace our toothbrushes frequently because they become less effective over time from use.
 The bristles start to wear out and stop being as effective at removing plaque that causes decay and cavities.
-Secondly, as the head break down, each bristle becomes more porous, and bacteria can more easily cling to the surface.
+Secondly, as the head breaks down, each bristle becomes more porous, and bacteria can more easily cling to the surface.
 For this reason, it is even important that you replace your toothbrush if you've been sick with a cold or certain viral infections to reduce your risk of being reinfected by germs that stick to your toothbrush.

 To reduce the risk of fungus or bacteria hitching a free ride into your mouth, make sure to rinse your toothbrush well after each use, and dry your toothbrush thoroughly with a clean paper towel after each rinse.
 Then store your toothbrush in the upright position away from other brushes.
 Perhaps counterintuitively, it is typically best to leave your brush uncovered, unless you're traveling and your toothbrush is likely to come in contact with other items.